Our therapy team

 What you can expect from me is a non-judgmental, supportive, and empathic approach.
 I seek to meet people where they are at and work on what is most important to them, which means that I will avoid prescribing solutions or setting goals for you.
 I will collaborate with you on learning new skills and enhancing existing ones.
 At one time or another, each of us needs help, and taking the first step to seek this out takes strength and courage.

-Alissa Chiat, MSW, LGSW
+Alissa Chiat, MSW, LICSW

-My name is Alissa, and I am a licensed graduate social worker.
+My name is Alissa, and I am a licensed independent clinical social worker.
 My approach aligns with the belief that folks are much more than their symptoms and that each individual has inherent dignity and worth.
 I provide a customized unique approach with each person to best help them reach their goals.

 I work with teens and adults who are struggling to find purpose, are working through a difficult transition, and those who feel like their emotions are controlling them.
 I have a published literature review on body positivity and the influence on self-image; I utilize self-compassion and somatic techniques to increase empathetic and validating inner self talk.